nmn0gueira/mpc-experiments/emp/README.md

 ### Optimizations
 - `xtabs`:
-    - The standerd deviation aggregation can be optimized by revealing certain components of the computation or inputting revealed values such as the averages previously computed.
+    - The standard deviation aggregation can be optimized by revealing certain components of the computation or inputting revealed values such as the averages previously computed.
 Just having the average revealed is already a good optimization as it reduces the amount of floating point operations in the circuit (which is the main bottleneck of the function).

 ### Additions
 - `ag2pc`: